Elizabeth Saye and Sele (nee Turner) 1741-1816

 Regency people held 'routs' or 'rout-parties'. an archaic use of the word 'rout' describes a large evening party or assembly.
 It is otherwise described as a verb "to poke, search, or rummage" or a noun "a tumultuous or disorderly crowd of persons".
 Both of those things may of course describe a Regency evening party.

-According to Fanny Burney, Lord Saye and Sele was 'a square man, middle aged and humdrum,' points to this; and secondly that the style was both fashionable and slightly flashy, a fact which may have appealed to Lady Saye and Sele, who was considered something of a bore by many of her contemporaries.
-Fanny Burney met her at a rout in 1782: 'She seems pretty near fifty - at least turned forty; her head was full of feathers, flowers, jewels and gee gaws, and as high as Lady Archer's; her dress was trimmed with beads, silver, Persian sashes, and all sort of fine fancies; her face is thin and fiery, and her whole manner spoke a lady all alive (Dobson 1904, 61-65).
+According to Fanny Burney, Lord Saye and Sele was 'a square man, middle-aged and humdrum,' points to this; and secondly the style was both fashionable and slightly flashy, a fact which may have appealed to Lady Saye and Sele, who was considered something of a bore by many of her contemporaries.
+Fanny Burney met her at a rout in 1782: 'She seems pretty near fifty - at least turned forty; her head was full of feathers, flowers, jewels and geegaws, and as high as Lady Archer's; her dress was trimmed with beads, silver, Persian sashes, and all sort of fine fancies; her face is thin and fiery, and her whole manner spoke a lady all alive (Dobson 1904, 61-65).
 Miss Burney took the first opportunity to 'make away this terrible set.'
 Twenty-four years later Mrs Austen was to write of her cousin 'Poor Lady Saye and Sele to be sure is rather tormenting, although sometimes amusing, and affords Jane many a good laugh, but she fatigues me sadly on the whole' (Jenkins 1948, 125).

 Mrs. Paradise - "Miss Burney, Lady Saye-and-Sele desires the honour of being introduced to you".
 Her ladyship stood by her side.
 She seems pretty near fifty at least turned forty; her head was full of feathers, flowers, jewels, and gewgaws, and as high as Lady Archer's; her dress was trimmed with beads, silver, Persian sashes, and all sorts of fine fancies; her face is thin and fiery, and her whole manner spoke a lady all alive.

-"Miss Burney" cried she (Lady Saye-and-Sele) with great quickness, and a look all curiosity, "I am very happy to see you; I have longed to see you a great while; I have read your performance, and an quite delighted with it.
+"Miss Burney" cried she (Lady Saye-and-Sele) with great quickness, and a look all curiosity, "I am very happy to see you; I have longed to see you a great while; I have read your performance, and a quite delighted with it.
 I think it's the most elegant novel I ever read in my life, such a style!
-I am quite surprised at it, I can't think where you got such invention!"
+I am quite surprised at it, I can't think where you got such an invention!"
 You may believe this was a reception not to make me very loquacious.
 I did not know which way to turn my head.

 "I must introduce you" continued her ladyship, to my sister (Lady Cassandra Hawke); she'll be quite delighted to see you.
 She has written a novel herself; so you are sister authoresses.
 A most elegant thing it is, I assure you; almost as pretty as yours, only not quite so elegant.
 She has written two novels, only one is not so pretty as the other.
 But I shall insist upon your seeing them.
 One is in letters like yours, only yours is prettiest; it is called "The Mausoleum of Julia!"
-What anfeeling things, thought I, are I'm sure I never heard them go about thus praising me! my sisters!
-Mrs. Paradise then again came forward, and taking my hand, led me up to her ladyship's sister, Lady Hawke, saying aloud, and with a courteous smirk, "Miss Burney, ma'am, authoress of Evelina". "les cried my friend, Lady saye-Sele, who followed me close, "it's the authoress of Evelina; so you are sister authoresses! "
+What unfeeling things, thought I, are I'm sure I never heard them go about thus praising me! my sisters!
+Mrs. Paradise then again came forward, and taking my hand, led me up to her ladyship's sister, Lady Hawke, saying aloud, and with a courteous smirk, "Miss Burney, ma'am, authoress of Evelina".
+"Les cried my friend, Lady Saye-Sele, who followed me close, "it's the authoress of Evelina; so you are sister authoresses! "

 Lady Hawke rose and curtsied.
-She is much younger than her reckoned sister, and rather pretty; extremely languishing, delicate and pathetic; apparently accustomed to be toke upon as the genius of her family, and well contented to be looked upon as a creature dropped from the clouds.
+She is much younger than her reckoned sister and rather pretty; extremely languishing, delicate and pathetic; apparently accustomed to be toke upon as the genius of her family, and well contented to be looked upon as a creature dropped from the clouds.

 I was then seated between their ladyships, and Lady S. and S. drawing as near to me as possible, said - "Well, and so you wrote this pretty book! - and pray did your Papa know of it ?"
 "No ma'am; not till some months after the publication."
 "So I've heard; it's surprising!
 I can't think how you invented it! there's a vast deal of invention in it!
 And you've got so much humour too!
 Now my sister has no humour Her’s is all sentiment.
 You can't think how I was entertained with that old grandmother and her son!"